metadata-research/yamz/README.md

     createuser -d postgres
     psql -U postgres -c "alter user postgres with encrypted password 'PASS'"

-3. Create a yamz database in psql.
+3. Create a yamz database using the psql client.

-(the installation should create a unix user postgres so something like
+On Linux, the installation should create a system user 'postgres' (parallel to the postgres user 'postgres'), allowing something like

     sudo -u postgres psql
     postgres=# create database yamz with owner postgres;

 On a mac